golemfactory/golem-docs/src/pages/docs/creators/tools/goth/index.md

 {% alert level="warning" %}

-Word of caution though - currently, Golem provider nodes require actual Linux machines to run.
+Word of caution though - currently, Golem provider nodes requires Linux with access to the KVM module, in order to run.

 Because of that, while it may be possible to utilize a subset of our integration testing framework on Mac or Windows, for the time being, local end-to-end testing of Golem applications is only fully supported on Linux.